By Leo Cui

 Head to Head

-ReadFast should focus on its core speed-reading value proposition while potentially adding a 'save for later' feature to prevent users from migrating to archival tools.
+ReadFast should prioritize adding a 'save for later' or offline reading mode to prevent users from switching to archival tools.

 What sets ReadFast - Speed read anything apart